Fair Cake-Cutting in Practice: Experiment

 In all procedures, the cake is a line and the subjects' and automated agents' valuations are normalized so that $v_i(0,1)=120$.
 In other words, the subject and the automata can obtain a maximum of 120 points if they obtain all of their desired parts of the cake.
 We chose 120 because it is easily divisible by 2, 3, and 4.
 Subjects are shown their valuations on the computer screen.
-Their valuations are given by a set of subintervals which are deemed desirable, and another set which are not (described in the Appendix).
+Their valuations are given by a set of subintervals which are deemed desirable, while the rest of the $[0,1]$ interval is not (valuations are the same in EXP1 and EXP2, and are presented in the Appendix).
 All desired intervals of the same length yield the same payoff; such valuations are known as {\it piecewise uniform}.
 The cake can only be cut in a position $x$ so that $v_i(0,x)$ equals an integer number between 0 and 120.
-A representative screen that subjects observe during the experiment is shown in {\bf Figure \ref{fig:interface}}.
-The graphical interface can be downloaded from our website.
+A representative screen that subjects observe during EXP1 and EXP2 is shown in {\bf Figure \ref{fig:interface}}.\footnote{The graphical interfaces can be downloaded from our website.
+EXP2 is implemented using the o-Tree software \citep{chen2016otree}.
+It can be played online at \url{https://cakecut.herokuapp.com/demo/}. }

-Each subject has 7 minutes to complete the 7 rounds of each procedure.
-If they do not take any action after the time is over they receive 0 points for the remaining rounds.
-The clock pauses each time the subject moves to the next round, and she selects when to start each round.
-The time constraint was almost never binding in the real experiment.
-After completing each round, subjects are told (in the top right corner of the graphical interface) what share of cake they got, and the valuation of the shares that the automated players received, calculated by the valuation function of the subjects.
-This is crucial for subjects to be able to properly assess the fairness of the division procedure.

-We choose the valuations so that strategic behavior yields substantial benefits over truthful behavior.
-The valuations are described in the Appendix.
-The subjects are given the suggestion to cut the cake truthfully, but are also explicitly told that they can choose another strategy that may give them more or less points than the truthful one.
+After completing each round, subjects are told what share of cake they got, and the valuation of the shares that the other players received, calculated by their own valuation function.
+We chose the valuations so that strategic behavior yields substantial benefits over non-strategic behavior (these are provided in the Appendix).
+The subjects are given the suggestion to cut the cake non-strategically, but are also explicitly told that they can choose another strategy that may give them more or less points than the non-strategic one.
+Ties are broken according to agents’ index in the procedure: in EXP1 ties are always broken in favor of the human subject, whereas in EXP2 they are broken according to the index of the participants, which is assigned randomly.